Openweight: Current Champions

 This table is not always up to date.
 Last updated on January 17, 2018.

 Professional wrestling

-There are many Open-weight tournament transfers in professional wrestling.
-Some wrestling promotions have officially designated Openweight Championships (IWGP U-30 Openweight Championship, GHC Openweight Hardcore Championship, NEVER Openweight Championship, KO-D Openweight Championship, MLW National Openweight Championship) while other promotions ignore weight classes to the point that most, if not all of their championships are effectively openweight.
-For example, the WWE Championship, traditionally promoted as a heavyweight title, has been held by wrestlers billed as weighing as little as 175 lbs., well below the traditional minimum weight for a wrestler to be classed as a heavyweight.
+Some professional wrestling promotions have officially designated Openweight Championships (IWGP U-30 Openweight Championship, GHC Openweight Hardcore Championship, NEVER Openweight Championship, KO-D Openweight Championship, MLW National Openweight Championship) while other promotions ignore weight classes to the point that most, if not all of their championships are effectively openweight.
+For example, the WWE Championship, traditionally promoted as a heavyweight title, has been held by wrestlers billed as weighing as light as 175 lbs., well below the traditional minimum weight for a wrestler to be classed as a heavyweight.

 Judo

-Judo has held the World Judo Open Championships where judoka from different weight classes can compete.
+The All-Japan Judo Championships have been held annually since 1930.
+Organized by the Kodokan and All Japan Judo Federation, this tournament has only one openweight division.
+It is part of the Japanese judo triple crown (ja:三冠) alongside the Olympics and World Championships.